koreiklein/koreiklein.github.io/_posts/2024-12-08-summary-list-detail.md

 analysis assistants can identify trends and anomalies in the data on their own, why bother building all these views in the first place?
 While we definitely do see people pushing AI agents to spot and explain trends in data on their own, it's still very difficult for the people using them to trust any of their conclusions.
-The agents are great at coming up with plausible sounding explanations, but sometimes they're just flat out wrong, or they're halucinating, or they're missing some important context that only the people at the business know.  *Do you really want to make an important business decision based on the unvalidated conclusions of an AI agent?* If the people at a company are ever going to trust the explanations of an AI agent, they're going to need some way to review the same data that agent is using and see for themselves whether it actually supports the claim that the agent is making.
+The agents are great at coming up with plausible sounding explanations, but sometimes they're just flat out wrong, or they're hallucinating, or they're missing some important context that only the people at the business know.  *Do you really want to make an important business decision based on the unvalidated conclusions of an AI agent?* If the people at a company are ever going to trust the explanations of an AI agent, they're going to need some way to review the same data agent used and see for themselves whether it actually supports the claim that the agent is making.
 So regardless of how good these AI agents get at doing the data analysis on their own, there's still going to be a need for people to review well presented views of that data, and the Summary-List-Detail pattern will remain a great way to present the data to people for review.